Search

 EdgeQL is a strongly-typed language, which means that it moves checks and verification of your code to compile time as much as possible instead of performing them at run time.
 EdgeDB’s view is that a schema should allow you to set types, constraints, expressions, and more so that you can confidently know what sort of behavior to expect from your data.
 Laying a type-safe foundation means a bit more thinking up front, but saves you all kinds of headaches down the road.

-It’s not unlikely though that you’ll define your schema up perfectly with your first try, or that you’ll build an application that never needs its schema revised.
-When you do eventually need to make a change, you will need to migrate your schema from its current state to a new state.
+It’s unlikely though that you’ll define your schema perfectly on your first try, or that you’ll build an application that never needs its schema revised.
+When you do eventually need to make a change, you’ll need to migrate your schema from its current state to a new state.

 The basics of creating a project, modifying its schema, and migrating it in EdgeDB are pretty easy: